menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in San Francisco, the Marina District neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Marina District neighborhood is among the top 5% of American neighborhoods in terms of walkability.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Marina District neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Marina District is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Marina District is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, if you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 0.8% of America's neighborhoods are wealthier than the Marina District neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.